arcetri/sts/README.md

 __NB__: The distributed mode of operation does not support generating the stats.txt and results.txt files with `-s`.

+__NB__: Instead of each host reading from /random/data, sts may read from standard input (stdin) by specifying `-` as a data file.
+Because job number seeking is disabled when reading data from standard input, a different part of the test data must be fed into each invocation of sts.

 ## Project structure

 The STS version 3 comes with three folders: